Land and Water Conservation Fund

 Eligible Projects

-LWCF grants can be used to acquire land for a public park; to develop outdoor recreation and support facilities; or a combination of both.
+LWCF grants can be used for acquisition, development, renovation, and combination projects for outdoor public recreation.
 A project must be located on a single site.

 Matching Requirement